fboender/sla/README.md

 simple build rules from anywhere in your project tree?
 Then `sla` is for you!

 sla is the Simple Little Automator.
 It's a tiny shell script that invokes shell functions found in a `build.sla` script in your project's root dir.
+It is ideal for smaller projects and projects that don't require compilation, such as scripting languages.

 ![](https://raw.githubusercontent.com/fboender/sla/master/screenshot.png)